Pub of the Year

 Pub of the Year update

-In light of the current restrictions posed by the Coronavirus pandemic, CAMRA has made the decision to cancel the regional, super-regional and final rounds for this year’s Pub of the Year competition.
+In light of the restrictions posed by the Coronavirus pandemic, CAMRA has made the decision to cancel the super-regional and final rounds of this year’s Pub of the Year competition.

-While we are beginning to see a return to normal, not all pubs have or will be able to reopen, and the future of many remains uncertain.
-Furthermore, the health, safety, and wellbeing of everyone involved in the competition is of paramount importance, we therefore cannot organise visits from judges at this time.
+Restrictions are starting to ease but the future of many pubs remains uncertain.
+Furthermore, the health, safety, and wellbeing of everyone involved in the competition is of paramount importance and judges will not visit the pubs until it is safe to do so.

-Our pubs need all the support and promotion they can get, and we are encouraging everyone to show their support by visiting their local or ordering beer and cider through CAMRA’s Brew2You app.
+Our pubs need all the support and promotion they can get, and we are encouraging everyone to support them in whatever way they feel comfortable to do so.
 We are also encouraging our branches to proceed with presenting branch awards at a suitable time to generate much-needed media coverage for these shining examples of fantastic pubs and some regions have indicated that they may be able to present regional awards before the end of the year.

 About the Award